RiichiNomi/ronnie/README.md

 ## Features

 * See who is waiting in the lobby (`ms/list`)
-* Shuffle people into tables randomly and start games (`ms/shuffle`)
+* Shuffle people into tables randomly and start games (`ms/shuffle` or clicking emojis)
-* Show the status of a fixed table layout and start the game with that layout once everyone is ready (`ms/loadtable`)
+* Show the status of a fixed table layout and start the game with that layout once everyone is ready (`ms/tournament`), switch back to casual mode (`ms/casual`)
 * Pause and unpause games in progress (`ms/pause`, `ms/unpause`) and end them (`ms/terminate`)
 * Display all tournament rule settings (`ms/rules`), ability to update select settings (`ms/setrule`)
 * Track tournament scores using custom options (`ms/score`)